maemo-leste/maemo-user-guide/source/chapters/clock.rst

 The following options will be available:

 #.
-New alarm (the same as the option :ref:`New alarm`)
+New alarm (the same as the option :ref:`chapters/clock:New alarm`)
 #.
 List of existing alarms (or no alarms)

 New alarm (the same as the option in the main screen)
 """""""""""""""""""""""""""""""""""""""""""""""""""""

-This is the same as :ref:`New alarm`, so check there on how to use the options here.
+This is the same as :ref:`chapters/clock:New alarm`, so check there on how to use the options here.

 List of existing alarms (or no alarms)
 """"""""""""""""""""""""""""""""""""""